Learn

 When you want to do both of these things, the "right" answer isn't always easy to find.
 Here's how to solve this puzzle so you can decide what belongs at the top of your list.

 If you want the short and simple answer to this question, just do the math.
-Jean Chatzky says you need to look at the average rate of return1 on paying off your debt versus the average rate of return on savings for retirement.
+Look at the average rate of return on paying off your debt versus the average rate of return on savings for retirement.
 Whatever rate of return is higher — that's the goal you need to prioritize.

 To find the rate of return for paying off your debt, just look at the interest rate you're currently paying.
 That's how much you'll save each year by not carrying that extra debt.
 For example, if you're currently paying 12% interest, then that will be your rate of return by paying off that debt early.